fangyan93/Self_Driving_Car_Traffic_Sign_Classifier/README.md

 Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.

-I used the numpy library to calculate summary statistics of the traffic signs data set:

-* The size of training set is 34799
-* The size of the validation set is 4410
-* The size of test set is 12630
-* The shape of a traffic sign image is [32, 32, 3]
-* The number of unique classes/labels in the data set is 43 More detailed visualization and summary of dataset can be viewed in [project code](https://github.com/fangyan93/Self_Driving_Car_Traffic_Sign_Classifier/blob/master/Traffic_Sign_Classifier_1.ipynb).
+More detailed visualization and summary of dataset can be viewed in [project code](https://github.com/fangyan93/Self_Driving_Car_Traffic_Sign_Classifier/blob/master/Traffic_Sign_Classifier_1.ipynb).

 Here is an exploratory visualization of the data set.
 It is a bar chart showing how the data distributes in terms of class label.
 The class label and corresponding meaning of the sign can be viewed in signnames.csv file.